 Is Peruvian Coffee Good?

-Yes, is Peruvian coffee good?
 Absolutely.
-While Peru has historically been associated with commercial or certified coffees sold in bulk, the specialty market is evolving rapidly.
-Through targeted programs, works with committed cooperatives and young exporters who prioritize cup quality, traceability, and fair premiums.
+While Peru has historically been associated with commercial or certified coffees sold in bulk, the specialty market we are in is evolving rapidly.
+Through targeted programs, works with committed cooperatives and young farmers who prioritize cup quality, traceability, and fair premiums.

 History & Sourcing

 We’ve sourced coffee from Peru since 2018.
 Our selection focuses on cooperatives and exporters who run structured quality-improvement programs.
-These partners don’t just pay lip service , they invest in training, farms, and processing protocols so smallholders can produce higher-quality lots without sacrificing volume.
+These partners invest in training, farms, and processing protocols so smallholders can produce higher-quality lots without sacrificing volume.

 Coffee Production & Farms